microsoft/hlsl-specs/proposals/NNNN-cbuffer-contexts.md

 have semantic meaning, and allows a simplification of `cbuffer` scoping rules.

 A `cbuffer` may only be declared at translation unit or namespace scope.
-A `cbuffer` may only contain variable (or empty) declarations.
+A `cbuffer` may only contain non-static non-constexpr variable (or empty) declarations.
 All declarations within a `cbuffer` declare names in the immediate enclosing scope.

+A `cbuffer` is a colection of constant values provided to a shader at runtime.
+As such, it should only contain constant variable declarations backed by read-only storage in device memory that persists across the life of the dispatch.

+Notably a `cbuffer` cannot contain function declarations, type declarations (classes, enumerations, typedefs), namespace declarations, constexpr or static variable declarations, `cbuffer` declarations, or any other declaration type not explicitly listed as allowed.

 <!-- {% endraw %} -->